 A knock-off of the famed and beloved Panera version, this version is a lighter homemade version where you control the ingredients.
 I love soups like this one!

-I’ve made this broccoli cheddar soup recipe a handful of times over the past few years and I seem to make it a little differently each time, mostly just varying the milk ratio (i.e. sometimes adding a little cream in place of some of the skim milk), but it turns out fabulous each and every time.
+I’ve made this broccoli cheddar soup recipe many of times over the years and I seem to make it a little differently each time, mostly just varying the milk ratio (i.e. sometimes adding a little cream in place of some of the skim milk), but it turns out fabulous each and every time.

 The consistency isn’t as thick as Panera’s version but like I said, it’s on the lighter side, so if you want to thicken it up, just increase the cream-milk ratio.